deakins/xraydocs/scripts/xpci/xpci_running.rst

 The run file
 ------------
-A run script is recommended.
+A run script is recommended (an example is provided in ``run_example.py``).
 The following will detail the main elements of a simulation.

 **Import modules**